majkinetor/au-packages/postgresql/README.md

 # This will reinstall only postgresql virtual package and not its dependency postgresql12
 cinst postgresql -force

-# This one is not, as vcredist140 dependency is not reinstalled
+# This one is different then the first one as vcredist140 dependency is not reinstalled
 cinst postgresql12 --force
 ```